railwayapp/docs/src/pages/deploy/deployments.md

 width={947} height={156} quality={80} />

 Restarting a crashed Deployment restores the exact image containing the code & configuration of the original build.
 Once the Deployment is back online, its status will change back to `Success`.

+You can also click within a deployment and using the Command Palette restart a deployment at any state.

+### Configurable Restart Policy

+Within the Service settings, a user is able to configure a restart policy of either `Never`, `Always`, or `On-Failure` with an optional maximum number of restarts.

 ## How come my GitHub PR wont deploy?